 Extra Steps Consume Time

 While she has had 10 years of experience as a critical care flight nurse, as well as being an ER nurse, Hopkins would have needed to look up the correct dosage for a child, then figure out the ratio of the saline dilution for the medication.
-As there would be separate vials and different concentrations of epinephrine for cardiac versus allergic issues, it would have been necessary to ensure she chose the right vial.
+There would be separate vials and different concentrations of epinephrine for cardiac versus allergic issues in the medical kit.
+So it would have been essential that she chose the right vial.

 Our talk turned somber as Hopkins spoke about the rapid progression of Luca’s first reaction, during which the pilot considered an emergency landing.
 She felt the situation was life-threatening, and that the boy might not have made it if time-consuming extra steps had been required.

-Leonard needed two doses of epinephrine to gain control of the 4-year-old girl’s symptoms and, on this flight, only a vial and syringe were available.
+Leonard needed two doses of epinephrine to gain control of the 4-year-old girl’s symptoms and, on this flight, only a vial and syringe were available in the medical kit.
 She questions whether most medical professionals would know the dose of epinephrine to draw up for a child so young.

 Dosing Gets Complicated